Glori Simmons

-Glori Simmons is an American poet, and short story writer.
+Glori Simmons (born 1966) is an American poet, and short story writer.

 Simmons graduated from the University of Washington and from the University of Michigan with an MFA.
 She was a 2003 Stegner Fellow at Stanford University.

 She is the author of Graft/Poems (Truman State University Press, 2001) and the recipient of the 2015 Spokane Prize for Short Fiction.
 Her work has appeared in Michigan Quarterly Review, Beloit Poetry Journal, Chelsea 79, Five Fingers Review and Quarterly West.

 She is the director of the Thacher Gallery, University of San Francisco.